Peptide Name

 Key Stat

-Oral KPV significantly reduced inflammation severity in DSS and TNBS colitis models in the 2008 Gastroenterology PepT1 study.
+Oral KPV significantly reduced gut inflammation in two standard animal models of colitis (DSS and TNBS) in the landmark 2008 Gastroenterology study that identified PepT1-mediated uptake.

 KPV is not FDA-approved for any indication and has no completed human efficacy trials.
 This page is educational research reference only.